wavefrontHQ/docs/pages/doc/ingestion_policies.md

 ## Ingestion Policy Basics

-Ingestion policies allow you to group user accounts and service accounts or any user or service accounts groups and then examine their usage for your cluster.
-For example, you can create a policy, add all accounts that joined in the last 6 months, or create a policy for a whole team, for example the Finance team, and examine whether they show unusually high usage because they're not yet experienced.
+Ingestion policies allow you to group user and service accounts or groups, so that you can examine their usage for your cluster.
+For example, you can create a policy for all accounts that joined in the last 6 months, or create a policy for a whole team, for example the Finance team, and monitor whether they show unusually high usage because they're not yet experienced.
 In such a case, you can provide additional training.
-You can also set a Points per Second (PPS) limit to an ingestion policy, so that you can track how much of the PPS is used and whether the users or the team will need more PPS in the future.
+Also, you can set a Points per Second (PPS) limit to an ingestion policy with an associated alert, so that you can receive notifications and track how much of the PPS is used and whether the users or the team will need more PPS in the future.

-### Permissions

-Super Admin users (users who have all permissions) can create ingestion policies and add accounts or groups to these policies.
+* The policy scope can be either accounts or groups.
+Once you set the scope to accounts or groups, you cannot edit it, you can only add and remove accounts or groups from the selected scope.

-* Each account can belong to more than one policy at a time.
+* Each account or group can belong to more than one policy at a time.
-* You can assign many service accounts and user accounts to the same ingestion policy.
+* You can assign many user and service accounts to the same ingestion policy.
-* You can assign many user and service accounts groups to the same ingestion policy.
+* You can assign many groups to the same ingestion policy.

-* Once you set the scope to accounts or groups, you cannot edit it.
-You can create a policy with scope which can be either accounts or groups.
+## Permissions

+* Only Super Admin users can create, view, and edit ingestion policies.
+* All users can view the alerts associated with ingestions policies but only Super Admin users can edit or delete these alerts.

 ### Create an Ingestion Policy